 Rounding off Rules in GST Invoices

 In some instances, the amount to be paid by the taxpayer is in decimals; thus, the person has to decide what amount to be paid.
 Businesses have traditionally used a variety of methods, including rounding up and down, as well as standard rounding.
 However, in the GST era, companies must understand the proper way to round off tax values, as specific provisions have been laid out.
-Busy accounting software will be helpful for all accounting-related tasks.
+BUSY software will be helpful for all accounting-related tasks.

 Rounding Off Rules in GST Invoices: The Fundamentals